hightail/wilson-api/concepts/wilson/core.md

 ```

 > NOTE: The routeInfo object is a virtual property and represents a copy of the currently active routeInfo.
 This
-> object is immutable and cannot be changed by its accessor. **IMPORTANT: This means if wilson.routeInfo is stored into a local
+> object is immutable and cannot be changed by its accessor. **IMPORTANT: If wilson.routeInfo is stored into a local
 > variable it will not update on route change.**